F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 Do You Need Help Turning Your F-1 Visa into a Green Card?

-If you’re in Dallas or Houston and want to stay in the U.S. permanently, we can help.
-At Davis & Associates, our experienced immigration attorneys understand the challenges international students face—and we know how to guide you through every option.
+If you are in Dallas or Houston and want to stay in the U.S. permanently, our immigration attorneys can help.
+At Davis & Associates, we understand F-1 visa eligibility, how to apply for an F-1 visa, and every path from F-1 to green card.
+Our experienced immigration attorneys know the challenges international students face and how to navigate complex immigration procedures with confidence.